Oculus-VR/homebrew-repo/meta-xr-simulator.md

 ## Known issues

-**Synthetic Environment Server**, which simulates a physical environment for Mixed Reality app development, is not current supported on macOS and will be enabled through a future release.
+**Synthetic Environment Server**, which simulates a physical environment for Mixed Reality app development, is not current supported on macOS and will be enabled in the near future.

 **Intel-based Mac** is not currently supported.

+**Vulkan** is the only supported graphics API at this moment. **Metal** support will be added in the near future.